judsonlmoore/judsonlmoore.com/_posts/college/2006-02-07-the-elgin-marbles-should-they-be-returned-to-greece.markdown

 ---
 title:			'The Elgin Marbles: Should they be returned to Greece?'
 date:			2006-02-07 05:00:00 Z
 categories:		College Papers
 tags:			Politics
 author:			judsonlmoore
 layout:			post
+image:			../assets/images/

 ---